Ramsey Theory and Bounding in Arithmetic: Weihrauch reductions from and

-\section{Weihrauch reductions from $RT^2_{< \infty}$ and $SRT^2_{< \infty}$}
+\section{Weihrauch reductions from $\mathrm{RT}^2_{< \infty}$ and $\mathrm{SRT}^2_{< \infty}$}

-We now shift to Hirst's third result, Theorem~\ref{hirst}~(c), that $RT^2_{<\infty}$ implies $B\Sigma_3$.
-This result was improved to $SRT^2_{<\infty}$ in Cholak, Jockusch, and Slaman \cite{CJS-2001} (see Theorem~11.4) and also in Mytilinaios and Slaman \cite{Mytilinaios.Slaman:94}, Proposition~5.3.
-Again, our goal is to extract an Weihrauch reduction from that proof.
+We now turn to Hirst's third result, Theorem~\ref{hirst}(c), showing that $\mathrm{RT}^2_{<\infty}$ implies $\mathrm{B}\Sigma^0_3$.
+This result was improved to $\mathrm{SRT}^2_{<\infty}$ in Cholak, Jockusch, and Slaman \cite{CJS-2001} (see Theorem~11.4) and also in Mytilinaios and Slaman \cite{Mytilinaios.Slaman:94}, Proposition~5.3.
+Again, our goal is to extract a Weihrauch reduction from that proof.